 If a blood vessel breaks, tears, or is cut, blood leaks out, causing bleeding.
 Blood may flow out of the body, as external bleeding, or it may flow into the spaces around organs or directly into organs, as internal bleeding.

 The arteries, which are strong, flexible, and resilient, carry blood away from the heart and bear the highest blood pressures.
-Because arteries are elastic, they narrow (recoil) passively when the heart is relaxing between beats and thus help maintain blood pressure.
+Because arteries are elastic, they narrow (recoil) passively when the heart is relaxing between beats and thus help maintain blood pressure The Body's Control of Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more .
 The arteries branch into smaller and smaller vessels, eventually becoming very small vessels called arterioles.
 Arteries and arterioles have muscular walls that can adjust their diameter to increase or decrease blood flow to a particular part of the body.

 Capillaries are tiny, extremely thin-walled vessels that act as a bridge between arteries (which carry blood away from the heart) and veins (which carry blood back to the heart).
 The thin walls of the capillaries allow oxygen and nutrients to pass from the blood into tissues and allow waste products to pass from tissues into the blood.